|Title:||Head Men's Soccer Coach|

 In 2009, the Purple Knights posted a 10-5-3 overall record.

-Four seasons ago was a campaign filled with highlights for Quinn and his team.
+Five seasons ago was a campaign filled with highlights for Quinn and his team.
 The 2007 campaign started with a special weekend in August with wins over two teams ranked in the preseason national Top-10, one of which would go on to win the NCAA Division II National Title, ended with the University of Bridgeport Purple Knights men’s soccer team earning the program’s twentieth trip to the NCAA National Championship Tournament, and the school’s first appearance in the national championship field since 1991.

 In 2003, Bridgeport captured its second-straight ECAC championship at the top-seeded Purple Knights defeated a tough Goldey Beacom team by a 2-1 final in double overtime at Seaside Park.
 In 2002, his squad posted an 11-8-2 record and won its' first ever ECAC championship, defeating Southampton in a shootout.
 The team finished the year ranked eighth in the Northeast region.
 In 2001, he coached the Purple Knights to a New York Collegiate Athletic Conference (NYCAC) co-championship with a record of 13-5-2 and led them to an Eastern Collegiate Athletic Conference (ECAC) final, ending the season ranked second in the Northeast region.
 The team ended the season ranked 23rd in the season-ending NSCAA Division II national poll.